This post may contain affiliate links. Please read our disclosure policy.

 • Preheat the oven to 375°F (190°C).

-• Heat 1 tablespoon of olive oil in a medium-sized skillet or sauté pan on medium heat.
-Add the onions and cook until translucent, stirring frequently for about 2 minutes.
-Add the chopped garlic and cook for 30 seconds more.
+• Heat 1 tablespoon olive oil in a medium skillet over medium heat.
+Add the onions and cook for 2 minutes, stirring frequently until translucent.
+Add the garlic and cook for 30 seconds.

-• Raise the heat to medium-high and add ½ tablespoon of olive oil to the pan.
-Add the mushrooms, ¼ teaspoon of salt, and pepper.
-Cook the mushrooms for 5-7 minutes, stirring occasionally.
+• Increase the heat to medium-high and add ½ tablespoon olive oil.
+Add the mushrooms, ¼ teaspoon salt, and pepper.
+Cook for 5 to 7 minutes, stirring occasionally.

 • Pour in the chicken broth and bring to a simmer.

-• Remove the pan from the heat and stir in the heavy cream, sour cream, ¼ teaspoon of salt, and dried rosemary.
+• Remove from heat and stir in the heavy cream, sour cream, ¼ teaspoon salt, and dried rosemary.

-• Pour the mushroom cream sauce over the rice and stir gently.
-Place the baking dish on a rimmed baking sheet to catch any possible spills.
+• Pour the mushroom sauce over the rice and stir gently.
+Place the dish on a rimmed baking sheet.

-• Cover the casserole tightly with aluminum foil.
-Bake for 40 minutes and enjoy hot.
+• Cover tightly with foil and bake for 40 minutes.
+Serve hot.

 Notes

-• Depending on how salted your broth is, you may need to add additional salt to this dish.
-You can taste and add salt when you are ready to eat the casserole.
+• Adjust seasoning as needed.
+Depending on how salty your broth is, you may need to add more salt when serving.

 Nutrition